-A large majority of rental units in San Francisco are covered by rent stabilization laws (a.k.a., rent control) that regulate the amount landlords can raise tenants’ rent.
+A large majority of rental units in San Francisco are covered by San Francisco's Rent Control law, which limits how much the landlord can raise a tenant's rent.

-Specifically, rent stabilization means that landlords can raise tenants’ rent, but only by a certain amount over a certain time period.
+For rent-controlled units, landlords can still raise tenants’ rent, but only by a certain amount over a certain time period.

 The amount a landlord can increase rent on covered rental units generally depends on two factors: